hjellinek/ctk-core/README.md

 ### Installation

-- checkout the CTK project with `git clone https://github.com/wstidolph/ctk-core.git`
+- `git clone https://github.com/wstidolph/ctk-core.git` (checkout this project)
 - `cd ctk-core`
 - `git submodule init` (to register the `schemas` directory as a git submodule)
 - `git submodule update` (to clone the schema from git; you may want to cd into the schema directory and check out a specific branch or tag such as `git checkout v0.5.1` to develop tests against)